Five interesting conversion mistakes we’ve made and seen

 So what can you do?

-- Step 1.
-Be aware that you will sometimes be barking up the wrong tree.
+- Be aware that you will sometimes be barking up the wrong tree.

-- Step 2.
-Identify where and when the conversions are really happening.
-That’s the most important point.
+- Identify where and when the conversions are really happening by watching or talking to your customers.

-A good example of this phenomenon is Dropbox.
-People often ask why Dropbox’s homepage contains a sign-up form and very little else.
-I believe that it’s because by the time someone arrives at Dropbox’s homepage, they are already persuaded.
-They aren’t thinking, “Oh, this looks an interesting service, I wonder what it does.”
-By the time they get to Dropbox’s homepage, they may have already used Dropbox—perhaps a friend has sent them some files—so they know what it is.
-Or maybe their friend has explained to them what Dropbox does.
-Maybe they’ve read reviews elsewhere.
+A good example of this phenomenon is Netflix.
+The top of their homepage contains a sign-up form and very little else.
+We believe that it’s because, by the time someone arrives at their homepage, they are already persuaded.
+They aren’t thinking, “Oh, this looks like an interesting service; I wonder what I’ll get.”
+It’s far more likely that a friend or online reviewer has gushed about one of the shows.

-So what Dropbox has discovered is that it doesn’t help to give detail on this page, presumably because of the Cinema-Foyer Effect.
-This page isn’t where the conversion happens.
-And so the best that Dropbox’s homepage can do is to skip to the installation process.
-Dropbox’s marketing team can focus its conversion efforts on identifying where the persuasive content is, and what it is, and then improving and amplifying it.
-Because Dropbox’s service is naturally viral—and because users love it—then Dropbox’s team is right to focus on enhancing the virality and customer satisfaction.
-It does so by continually optimizing its referral mechanisms (like its tell-a-friend program) and the usability of the product itself.
+Netflix has discovered that putting persuasive content front and center on the homepage doesn’t significantly impact conversions, presumably due to the Cinema-Foyer Effect.
+Although they do provide some FAQ-style content further down, the best that Netflix’s homepage can do is skip to the sign-up process.
+Meanwhile, the marketing team can focus its conversion efforts on identifying what and where the persuasive content is, and amplifying it.
+Because their service is naturally viral—and because users love it—the marketing team is right to focus on enhancing virality and customer satisfaction.
+It does so by continually optimizing its referral mechanisms (trailers, shows, and movies) and the usability of the product itself.

 Mistake #3: Returning customers can cause deafening noise

-If a customer has already taken, say, ten bottles of a health supplement, and they are just returning to reorder, then the only thing the website needs to do is to let them place the order.
+If a customer has already purchased ten bottles of a health supplement and is just returning to reorder, then the only thing the website needs to do is to let them place the order.
 Nothing on the landing page is going to make much difference.
-We realized that no matter how persuasive our new page was, the only thing that it could do was to increase the number of new customers—the green guys in the following slide:
+We realized that no matter how persuasive our new page was, the only thing that it could do was to increase the number of new customers—the green guys in the following chart:

-So if your business has a lot of repeat users, whether it’s because your service involves existing customers logging in (as with a SaaS company) or because you have many repeat customers, then be wary of this problem.
-Whenever you try to increase the rate of new customer acquisition, make sure that you track the new customers.
+If your business has a lot of repeat users, whether it’s because your service involves existing customers logging in (as with a SaaS company) or because you have many returning customers, then be wary of this problem.
+Whenever you try to increase the rate of new customer acquisition, ensure that you track the new customers.
 Otherwise, your successes will get lost in the statistical variation from your existing ones.

-Mistake #4 is not having ADA on the project
+Mistake #4: Not having ADA on the project

 “A” stands for “authority,” the person whose permission must be sought to do all of the following: